Xilinx/xoclv2/doc/cover-B.rst

 Changes since v1:
 - Updated the driver to use fpga_region and fpga_bridge for FPGA programming
-- Dropped non essential subdev drivers to focus on XRT core framework
+- Dropped subdev drivers not related to PR programming to focus on XRT core framework
 - Updated Documentation/fpga/xrt.rst with information on XRT core framework
 - Addressed checkpatch issues in a few files